benhoff/blog/content/qt-android-speech-to-text.md

     // End ----- slots that trigger actions in java

 signals:
+    // ---- Our text to emit to the QML side using Qt signals

     void recognized_final_speech(const QString &text);
     void recognized_partial_speech(const QString &text);

+    // End ---- Our text to emit to the QML side using Qt signals

 private:
+    // Since we have to use static to interface with the Java side,
-    static AndroidIntegration *this_pointer;
+    // we're going to use a singleton pattern to make this happen. static AndroidIntegration *this_pointer;

 #ifdef Q_OS_ANDROID
     QAndroidJniObject my_activity;

-    // ------ These are Java methods that will be redirected to C++ static void emit_final_text(JNIEnv *env, jobject thiz, jstring final_text);
+    // ------ These are Java methods that will be redirected to C++

+    static void emit_final_text(JNIEnv *env, jobject thiz, jstring final_text);
     static void emit_partial_text(JNIEnv *env, jobject thiz, jstring partial_text);

     // End ------ of Java methods that will be redirected to C++

 #endif